Country Living in a Cariboo Valley

 8 Pounds in 8 Weeks: Raising Day Old Chicks for the Dinner Table

-Once we started raising a few birds every year, we were convinced raising our own chicks for meat was the way to go.
+Once we started raising a few birds every year, we were convinced raising our own day-old chicks for meat was the way to go.
 Filling the freezer is pretty easy and it only takes 8 weeks from start to finish.

 We think raising meat birds is perfect we wrote a book all about how to raise them – from ordering through to butchering.